thandipearl/Capstone-Project-II-Bike_Sales-Analysis-SQL-Excel-Tableau-/README.md

 - **`Data Collection.sql`**: SQL script used to query the company’s relational database.
 It joins multiple tables to extract key data fields such as Order ID, Customer Name, Revenue, and Product Category.

 - **`Bike_Sales_Data.xlsx`**: The raw dataset collected from SQL, stored in an Excel workbook.
-This file serves as the foundational source for both dashboards.
+The last workbook contains an Interactive Dashboard.

 - **`Bike_Sales_Excel_Interactive_Dashboard.PNG`**: A screenshot of the interactive sales dashboard built in Excel.
 It includes PivotTables, charts, and slicers for filtering key sales metrics.